danwing/referee/draft-wing-settle-referee.md

 * requires an always-on Referee server to authenticate servers on the local domain,

+* the client validates a server is authorized on the local domain via an HTTPS query to the (Referee) server on the local domain, rather than a signed certificate,

 * can use raw public keys, as the dates and certificate signatures of servers on the local domain are ignored by this system, in favor of consulting the Referee,